Rate of convergence of attractors for semilinear singularly perturbed problems: scalar parabolic equations with

 In \cite{Carbone2006} it was proved that the eigenvalues of $-A_\varepsilon$ has a gap condition by characterizing these eigenvalues, that is, if $\sigma(-A_\varepsilon)=\{\mu_i^\varepsilon\}_{i=0}^\infty$ then

 as $i\to \infty$, where $l=\int_0^1p_\varepsilon(s)^{-\frac{1}{2}}\,ds$.
 Consequently $\lambda_i^\varepsilon-\lambda_{i+1}^\varepsilon\overset{i\to\infty}\longrightarrow \infty.$ \end{proof}

-Recall that we denote $\mathcal{E}_\varepsilon$ the set of the equilibria solutions of the $A_\varepsilon$ and we assume that $\mathcal{E}_0$ is composed of hyperbolic solutions, thus for $\varepsilon$ sufficiently small $\mathcal{E}_\varepsilon$ is composed of finite number of hyperbolic solutions.
+Recall that we denote $\mathcal{E}_\varepsilon$ the set of the equilibria solutions of the $A_\varepsilon$ and we assume that $\mathcal{E}_0$ is composed of hyperbolic equilibria, thus for $\varepsilon$ sufficiently small $\mathcal{E}_\varepsilon$ is composed of finite number of hyperbolic equilibria.
 The rate of convergence of equilibrium points can be obtained as follows.

 \begin{theo} Let $u_*^0\in\mathcal{E}_0$.
 Then for $\varepsilon$ sufficiently small (we still denote $\varepsilon\in (0,\varepsilon_0]$), there is $\delta>0$ such that the equation $A_\varepsilon u-f(u)=0$ has only solution $u_*^\varepsilon\in \{u\in X_\varepsilon^\frac{1}{2}\,;\,\|u-u_*^0\|_{X_\varepsilon^\frac{1}{2}}\leq \delta\}$.
 Moreover